XHILA-TDT

 XHILA-TDT (channel 66) is a Spanish-language independent television station in Mexicali, Baja California, Mexico, serving the Mexicali Valley and the southern Imperial Valley, including El Centro, California, and the Colorado River cities of San Luis Río Colorado, Sonora, and Yuma, Arizona.
 The station is also carried on the cable television systems of each of the four principal communities it serves.

-Taking to air in October 1998, the station is owned by Intermedia de Mexicali, a subsidiary of the Ciudad Juárez-based Grupo Intermedia and is licensed to its president, Arnoldo Cabada de la O.
+Taking to air in October 1998, the station is owned by Intermedia de Mexicali, a subsidiary of the Ciudad Juárez–based Grupo Intermedia and is licensed to its president, Arnoldo Cabada de la O.

 History

 XHILA's prior logo, used through 2008.

-XHILA-TV began with experimental broadcasts in 1997, then began broadcasting commercially in October 1998.
+The station began with experimental broadcasts in 1997, then began broadcasting commercially in October 1998.
 It has been owned since its inception by Intermedia de Mexicali, airing independent programming during the day, and (originally) news from CNI at night.

-From 2008 to 2015, XHILA became affiliated with Mexico's newest broadcast network, cadenatres.
+From 2008 to 2015, XHILA was affiliated with Mexico's newest broadcast network, cadenatres.